mohit8935/NYU-Prince-Helper/readme.md

 source create_env.sh
 ```

-You only need to create environment once and then for starting a environment everytime you just need to load all modules and activate environment `$HOME/mlenv/bin/activate`.
+You only need to create environment once and then for starting a environment everytime you just need to load all modules and activate environment `source $HOME/mlenv/bin/activate`.

+To make things easy create a script for that:
 ```
 nano run_env.sh
 ```